PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Optional-Features.md

 ### Extend experimental features to support the enhancements defined in this RFC

 At a glance, experimental features and optional features are very similar to one another, so it was proposed that it may make sense to have them both use the same functionality when it comes to enabling/disabling them in scripts and modules; however, experimental features have a completely different intent (to try out new functionality in a PowerShell session), are only for future PowerShell sessions, and they only have a single on/off state.
-On the other hand, optional features are for the current and future PowerShell sessions, and may be enabled or disabled in various scopes within those sessions.
+On the other hand, optional features are for the current and future PowerShell sessions, for the current user or all users, and may be enabled or disabled in various scopes within those sessions.
 For that reason, this approach doesn't seem like a viable solution.
 If we want to change that, perhaps someone should file an RFC against experimental features to make that change.